ZiweiSong96/Camera-topic-remapping/README.md

 In Autoware.Universe, the yolo node which designed for providing 2D rois outputs cannot be launched correctly, so that the yolo node should be launched individually.

+## 20240206

+In classical ADS model, the frequency of cameras for 2D perception is 30 hz, so a ros2 node that cache and publish the old camera data from AWSIM to increase the pubilsh requency is developed.